Zuehlke/machines-code-people/README.md

 ### Propose and Discuss a New Article

 1. **Check for duplicates:** Is there already an article about your topic?
-   * Please check the existing [Table of Content](SUMMARY.md) carefully.
-   * Please check the open issues whether a similar article is planned already: https://github.com/Zuehlke/zuehlke-book/issues
+   * Please check our backlog of articles whether there is already an article or was planned already: https://github.com/Zuehlke/zuehlke-book/issues?q=is%3Aissue+label%3Aarticle
    * If there is already an article planned, you can contact the author and find a solution (leave the subject to the author, offer your help as reviewer or co-author, take the subject over, ...).

 2. **Propose a topic:**